kerns/craft-on-ddev/README.md

 make install
 ```

-This does the heavy lifting of spinning up and configuring a sane, Dockerized development environment with a new and pre-tuned installation of Craft CMS.
-Part of that tuning involves the installation of plugins for Craft as defined in `composer.json.default`.
+This does the heavy lifting of spinning up and configuring a sane, Dockerized development environment running the latest version of Craft CMS.
+It also installs a selection of plugins for Craft as defined in `composer.json.default`.
 You can edit/expand this list however you like, just remember to mirror those choices in your `Makefile`.

 Pay special attention to the Craft installation prompts.
 After setting the admin's account credentials, you'll be prompted for your desired site name and url.